csebooks/computer-networking/content.en/application-layer/_index.md

 A potentially more effective DDoS attack against DNS is send a deluge of DNS queries to top-level-domain servers, for example, to top-level-domain servers that handle the .com domain.
 It is harder to filter DNS queries directed to DNS servers; and top-level-domain servers are not as easily bypassed as are root servers.
 Such an attack took place against the top-level-domain service provider Dyn on October 21, 2016.
 This DDoS attack was accomplished through a large number of DNS lookup requests from a botnet consisting of about one hundred thousand IoT devices such as printers, IP cameras, residential gateways and baby monitors that had been infected with Mirai malware.
 For almost a full day, Amazon, Twitter, Netflix, Github and Spotify were disturbed.

 DNS could potentially be attacked in other ways.
 In a man-in-the-middle attack, the attacker intercepts queries from hosts and returns bogus replies.
 In the DNS poi- soning attack, the attacker sends bogus replies to a DNS server, tricking the server into accepting bogus records into its cache.
 Either of these attacks could be used, for example, to redirect an unsuspecting Web user to the attacker’s Web site.
 The DNS Security Extensions (DNSSEC \[Gieben 2004; RFC 4033\] have been designed and deployed to protect against such exploits.
-DNSSEC, a secured version of DNS, addresses many of these possible attacks and is gaining popularity in the Internet.servers, the registrar would then make sure that a Type NS and a Type A record are entered into the TLD com servers.
+DNSSEC, a secured version of DNS, addresses many of these possible attacks and is gaining popularity in the Internet.

+servers, the registrar would then make sure that a Type NS and a Type A record are entered into the TLD com servers.
 Specifically, for the primary authoritative server for ```networkutopia.com```, the registrar would insert the following two resource records into the DNS system:
 ```
 (networkutopia.com, dns1.networkutopia.com, NS) (dns1.networkutopia.com, 212.212.212.1, A)
 ```